 Frequently Asked Questions

-What’s the process for retaining you as our Officiant?
+1. What’s the process for booking you as our Officiant?

-Please visit my pricing page before booking a consultation.
+Please carefully review my detailed pricing page before booking a consultation.

 Please click on the consultation button throughout my website to check my availability.